Striving for Excellence & Equality in Healthcare for Black Communities

 LEADERSHIP TEAM

-Reverend Jide Macaulay is the founding Pastor and CEO of House Of Rainbow CIC.
-Openly gay British-Nigerian born in London, a Christian minister since 1998, a dynamic and an inspirational speaker, author, poet, pastor and preacher, HIV Positive Activist, holds a degree in Law, masters degree in Theology and Post-graduate certificate in Pastoral Theology.
+Reverend Jide Macaulay is a prominent figure and an openly gay British-Nigerian based in London.
+He is the Founder and CEO of House Of Rainbow CIC, a Christian minister since 1998, and an Anglican Priest.
+With an impressive educational background, Jide holds a degree in Law, a master's degree in Theology, and a post-graduate certificate in Pastoral Theology.